bpinzone/pro_programming/Problem_Solving_Process.md

     * **Actively** ask yourself - What do I want, in technical terms?
 * Specific
     * Pointers solve everything. -P Chen.
-    * Muxes solve everything. - M Brehob.
+    * Muxes solve everything. - Brehob
     * Better safe than sorry with locks and guards.
 Just don't cause deadlock.
     * 'What is the problem with concept x' -> 'What problems might occur if we use concept x?'
     * Review P2 Design.